 - Wipe Down Refrigerator Interior

 Use a clean cloth with hot water and a mild detergent like dish soap.
 Work from top to bottom to prevent dripping on surfaces that are already clean.
 Tough stuck on spills may need a plastic, non-abrasive scrubber.
 Another option is to lay a warm wet cloth over the spilled area for a few minutes.
 The spilled area will be softer and easier to wipe away.
-Rinse clothes thoroughly and/or use multiple cloths to ensure cleanliness.
+Rinse cloths thoroughly and/or use multiple cloths to ensure cleanliness.
 Pay special attention to the bottom crevices and back of the refrigerator where spills tend to migrate.
 Finally, wipe down the interior doors.

 - Clean Shelves and Drawers